prisma/language-tools/packages/vscode/CONTRIBUTING.md

 ### Dependencies

-- the version of `@types/vscode` must always be smaller or equal than the `engines.vscode` version.
+- the version of `@types/vscode` must always be smaller or equal to the `engines.vscode` version.
 Otherwise the extension can not be packaged.

 ## Debugging